-The Selig Suffolk Trust is a registered charity that supports the delivery of three projects in and around Ipswich:
+The Selig Suffolk Trust is a registered charity that supports the delivery of the follwing projects in and around Ipswich:

 By offering professional expertise, the Selig Suffolk Trustees enable these projects to focus on their core activities.
 Selig Suffolk’s trustees are experts in business management, financial management, legal support and Church leadership.